envalert@envalert.org

 1. Background

-Environmental Alert (see Box 1 for further information) in partnership with Water Aid is implementing a 3-months project on Water Sanitation and Hygiene project titled Sustainable WASH (SusWASH) project.
-This project also supports KCCA directorates for Health, Education and Strategic Planning to include elements that strengthen the sustainability of WASH services within their current plans.
-It is expected that KCCA will provide technical support, with due consideration of KCCA’s mandate in providing Water, Sanitation and Hygiene Service (WASH) in the community.
+Environmental Alert (see Box 1 for further information) in partnership with Water Aid, implemented a 3-month project on Water Sanitation and Hygiene project titled Sustainable WASH (SusWASH) project.
+This project also supports KCCA directorates for Health, Education, and Strategic Planning to include elements that strengthen the sustainability of WASH services within their current plans.
+It is expected that KCCA will provide technical support, with due consideration of KCCA’s mandate in providing Water, Sanitation, and Hygiene Service (WASH) in the community.

-This project aims at applying the learning and evidence generated from the SusWASH project to support Urban WASH policy processes as well as informing sector capacity development initiatives towards sustainability of water and sanitation services.
-The work will be delivered in 4 months starting December 2018 to March, 2020
+This project aims to apply the learning and evidence generated from the SusWASH project to support Urban WASH policy processes as well as inform sector capacity development initiatives towards the sustainability of water and sanitation services.
+The work will be delivered in 4 months, starting December 2018 to March 2020

 2. Targeted project sites and beneficiaries.

-Environmental Alert (EA), Trac Fm, and PELUM-Uganda are implementing the “Land Rights campaign” which is part of the Common Matters 2 program.
-The overall goal of the campaign is to, sensitize citizens to understand and respect their land rights when it comes to compulsory land acquisition and fair compensation.
+Environmental Alert (EA), Trac Fm, and PELUM-Uganda implemented the “Land Rights campaign,” which was part of the Common Matters 2 program.
+The overall goal of the campaign is to sensitize citizens to understand and respect their land rights when it comes to compulsory land acquisition and fair compensation.
 Help citizens to defend their land rights and be vigilant when they are challenged.’

-The 6 months (Sept 2018-Feb 2019) project will use 10 local radio stations across the various sub-regions of Uganda (Central, North, Western, Eastern,…) to sensitive citizens and do surveys.
-The responses from these surveys will be processed and presented in an infographic format that can inform better planning of land service delivery, inform national level advocacy on budget allocation to the Ministry of Lands, and above all inform the various policy processes on land.
+The 6-month (Sept 2018-Feb 2019) project will use 10 local radio stations across the various sub-regions of Uganda (Central, North, Western, Eastern,…) to sensitize citizens and conduct surveys.
+The responses from these surveys will be processed and presented in an infographic format that can inform better planning of land service delivery, inform national-level advocacy on budget allocation to the Ministry of Lands, and, above all, inform the various policy processes on land.

 The specific objectives of the campaign are:

-- To create public awareness about land rights and fair compensation;
+1. To create public awareness about land rights and fair compensation.

-- To advocate for a citizen centered approach towards land rights and policies in Uganda.
+2. To advocate for a citizen-centered approach towards land rights and policies in Uganda.

-The Land rights campaign will provide an alternative and open-access platform for citizens to debate pro-poor, just and human rights based legal land acquisition and compensation.
-Interactive radio polls, hosted on 10 radio stations throughout the country will allow citizens to participate in a structured conversation regarding the proposed act, perceptions on land disputes, corporate interests, government interference and fair land compensation.
-The campaign will also cover the position of government in cases where individuals may obstruct development or infrastructural projects that could benefit the community.
+The Land Rights campaign will provide an alternative and open-access platform for citizens to debate pro-poor, just, and human rights-based legal land acquisition and compensation.
+Interactive radio polls, hosted on 10 radio stations throughout the country, will allow citizens to participate in a structured conversation regarding the proposed act, perceptions on land disputes, corporate interests, government interference, and fair land compensation.
+The campaign will also cover the position of the government in cases where individuals may obstruct development or infrastructural projects that could benefit the community.

 STRENGTHENING RESILIENCE AND PROMOTING INCLUSIVE GOVERNANCE PROGRAM (STRENPO) FOR WOMEN AND YOUTH IN VULNERABLE COMMUNITIES 2018-2021

-Care international in Uganda is implementing “Strengthening Resilience and promoting inclusive governance program (STRENPO) for women and youth in vulnerable communities 2018-2021” project.
-The project is being implemented in partnership with the following partners: Environmental Alert (EA), Advocates Coalition for Development and Environment (ACODE), Rural Initiative for Community Empowerment (RICE West Nile), and Joint Effort to save the environment (JESE).
+Care International in Uganda implemented the “Strengthening Resilience and Promoting Inclusive Governance Program (STRENPO) for women and youth in vulnerable communities 2018-2021” project.
+The project is being implemented in partnership with the following partners: Environmental Alert (EA), Advocates Coalition for Development and Environment (ACODE), Rural Initiative for Community Empowerment (RICE West Nile), and Joint Effort to Save the Environment (JESE).

 With a total budget of 1,106,818,232 Ugandan shillings ($305,984) for 4 years (2018-2021), EA will facilitate institutional and coordination of the Environment and Natural Resources-Civil Society Organizations, PROLINNOVA and UFWG Networks for building consensus for joint implementation of structured engagements that contributes to climate resilience at national and local level.